Mechanical Interface Design: Prevent Overconstraints, Reduce Tolerance Stack-Up

 We often see more than 10 overconstraints in moving assemblies with more than 15 moving bodies.

-In the video below we explain how a single extra constraint in a simple assembly drives more than 50% additional dimensional requirements.
+The video below explains how a single extra constraint in a simple assembly drives more than 50% additional dimensional requirements.

 The principles are based on theory from moving mechanics - the mobility equation; also known as the Kutzbach equation, the Kutzbach criterion, or the Chebychev–Grübler–Kutzbach criterion.